 To create the color scarf line, Alice works with translating concepts from Abstract Expressionist painters such as Josef Albers, Mark Rothko and others.
 This work has been recognized by various museums around the country such as the Philadelphia Museum, National Academy of Design, and the Weisman Museum, among others.

 Alice Berry Studio was a retail presence on Chicago's Gold Coast in the 2000's with a dedicated store within the boutique Only She, and later in her own salon in Tree Studios.
 In 2008, Alice was the first independent designer to have a showing within Fashion focus, Chicago's fashion week, (to see video from the show please go here)

-Having discontinued the clothing line in 2010, Alice is continuing to produce the scarf and shawl color line, as well as a series of hand silkscreened fabric designs on a variety of materials, including wool and tencel jersey, sateen linings, charmeuse satins and chiffons.
+After discontinuing the clothing line in 2010, Alice continues to produce the scarf and shawl color line, as well as a series of hand silkscreened fabric designs on a variety of materials, including wool and tencel jersey, sateen linings, charmeuse satins and chiffons.
 This screened yardage has motifs/symbols and poems/text drawn and written by Alice, and the studio is incorporating it into shawls, T-shirts, and the linings of one-of-a-kind garments.

 In the fall of 2011, Alice began a "sabbatical" of sorts, entering Roosevelt University to pursue a Master's in Clinical Psychology (Counseling Practice).
 She completed her degree on August, 2014, became a Licensed Professional counselor in March 2015, and has begun a private practice specializing in counseling artists and creative professionals, (please see the psych page or aliceberrypsych.com for more information).
 As a continuation of her work on perception and color, she created a conceptual artwork, Tx~Art, relating the artistic space and the therapeutic frame, and how these two mental fields are perceived.